jub-ecosystem/mictlanx-client/README.md

 ✨ The logs are stored in  ```CLIENT_LOG_PATH``` if you don't set a value for the ```CLIENT_LOG_PATH``` the default value is ```/mictlanx/client```.

-Next you can perform access over your data, first we can get the metadata of the file:
+Next you can access your data, but first, we can get the metadata of the file:

 ```sh
 export KEY=bac9b6c65bb832e7a23f936f8b1fdd00051913fc0c483cf6a6f63f89e6588b80